 Designated car shampoo products are specifically made to help keep the paint looking fresh and guard the clear coat, and they’re gentle enough so they don’t remove existing wax.

 Only using one bucket

-Having two buckets is very important.
-One of the biggest car washing blunders is rinsing out a dirty cloth or mitt in the clean suds bucket.
+Using two buckets is very important.
+One of the biggest car-washing blunders is rinsing out a dirty cloth or mitt in the clean suds bucket.
 When you do this, you’re not removing the dirt – you’re just putting it back on the car and spreading it around.
-So, use one bucket for your clean, sudsy water, and a second one (full of clean water) for thoroughly rinsing out that grimy cloth.
+So, use one sudsy bucket for your clean and a second one (full of clean water) for thoroughly rinsing out that grimy cloth.
 Once it’s thoroughly rinsed, dip it back in the soapy water and continue.

 For extra protection, use grit guard inserts in both buckets.
 These are plastic insert grates that sit just above the bottom of the bucket.
 Dirt sinks to the bottom of the bucket, and the insert prevents your cloth or mitt from picking it back up.

 Don’t use a cloth or mitt that’s been dropped on the ground without thoroughly rinsing it out first.
 It may have picked up dirt particles that can scratch the paint.

 It might feel right but washing in a circular motion can leave swirl marks.
 You may have noticed these light circular scratches when a car is parked in direct sunlight.
 To avoid such damage, move the cloth or wash mitt lengthwise across the bonnet and panels.

 Cleaning the wheels last